VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -tls
     	Whether to enable TLS (aka HTTPS) for incoming requests. -tlsCertFile and -tlsKeyFile must be set if -tls is set -tlsCertFile string
     	Path to file with TLS certificate.
 Used only if -tls is set.
-Prefer ECDSA certs instead of RSA certs, since RSA certs are slow
+Prefer ECDSA certs instead of RSA certs as RSA certs are slower
   -tlsKeyFile string
     	Path to file with TLS key.
 Used only if -tls is set -version